apache/spark/docs/apache-airflow/start/local.rst

    ``pip`` - especially when it comes to constraint vs. requirements management.
    Installing via ``Poetry`` or ``pip-tools`` is not currently supported.

-   If you wish to install airflow using those tools you should use the constraint files and convert them to appropriate format and workflow that your tool requires.
+   If you wish to install Airflow using those tools you should use the constraint files and convert them to appropriate format and workflow that your tool requires.

 The installation of Airflow is painless if you are following the instructions below.
 Airflow uses